In this vignette, we demonstrate how complex structural types in Presto can be translated into R types (e.g., vectors, list, and tibbles).

 schema = "default"

-sGiven the atomic and unnamed nature of ARRAY
+ARRAYsGiven the atomic and unnamed nature of ARRAYs, we map

 them to unnamed typed vectors in R.

-s of primitive typesWe first create a table with ARRAY
+ARRAYs of primitive typesWe first create a table with ARRAYs of all supported

 primitive Presto data types using the